wpmetabox/docsv2/docs/tutorials/add-guest-authors.md

 The code for the above steps is [here](https://gist.github.com/rilwis/614adf5a501ec571f63f116686183026), where you can find more details.

-### Step 3: Show url of the edit page to each post in the list
+### 3. Showing url of the edit page to each post in the list

 At this point, guest authors can’t edit the post content, although they can see it on the list.
 The reason is that there is no link to go to the post editor’s page.